 More Examples: Adjusting Entries for Accrued Income

 Example 1: Company ABC leases its building space to a tenant.
-The tenant pays monthly rental fees of $2,000 covering a period from the 1st to the 30th or 31st of the month.
-On June 30, 2013, ABC Company did not receive the rental fee for June yet and no record was made in the journal.
+The tenant agreed to pay monthly rental fees of $2,000 covering a period from the 1st to the 30th or 31st of every month.
+On December 31, 2014, ABC Company did not receive the rental fee for December yet and no record was made in the journal.

 Under the accrual basis, the rent income above should already be recognized because it has already been earned even if it has not yet been collected.
 The adjusting journal entry would be: